Going to the Austrian Alps for skiing or hiking in summer? Learn about top Austrian Alps towns and places to visit on your alpine holiday!

 Visiting fairy-tale towns

+Looking for the best towns to visit in Austria Alsp?
 The Austrian Alps are home to so many enchanting fairy-tale towns and villages that are impossible not to fall in love with.
 For example, there is Kitzbugel which is a small mediaeval town that looks straight out of a fairy-tale complete with a stunning Alpine Flower Garden in summer.

 Similarly, Feldkirch offers fairy-tale charm with its dazzling turquoise river and beautifully lush mountain backdrop and a town full of beautiful and narrow cobbled streets.

-Austrian Alps top towns and villages:
+Austrian Alps top towns to visit:

+There are many great places to visit in the Alps.
 As the fourth largest city in Austria, Salzburg has plenty to see and do.
 Most notably the 11th-century Fortress Hohensalzburg which perches high above the city or the charming Mirabell Palace which features beautifully manicured 17th-century gardens.

 There is also the magnificent Salzburg Cathedral and the Schloss Hellbrunn castle, which makes the city a perfect place for a weekend getaway!